KonradJablonski/Souls_DeathCounter/README.md

 # THIS COUNTER STOPPED WORKING WITH LATEST DS3 UPDATE THAT RE-ENABLED ONLINE #
+# I will fix it if there is demand for it #
 # Death Counter for Souls games
 Useful for Twitch streaming.
 Developed by CodeRad